 To add to his portraits, he seizes upon the quiet moments of contemplative figures, either in-character, or enjoying the white noise gaps between the jigsaw pieces of filming, as with a solitary balding man with a passing resemblance to Robin Williams, who sits on the slope of a sand dune with bunched-up limbs, clasped hands and a large radio hung around his neck.
 Radio Man is a cult New York figure who has played cameos in many films, including A Dog Year with Bridges.
 Previously homeless and the owner of well-kept radio companions, Radio Man, according to Bridges, “always seems to know more about the movie you’re making than you do, or anyone else.”
 Bridges administers the same photographic affection to the cherub-faced child actor Jack Nation in Crazy Heart, the hard-boiled stare of one the film’s songwriters, Stephen Bruton, who died shortly after his photograph was taken, and Loyd Catlett, Bridges’ longtime friend and stunt double, who bathes meditatively in natural light against the fitting Seventh Son rugged landscape of British Columbia.

 Elsewhere, the late and peculiarly arresting Harry Dean Stanton reminds us that he could haunt the background of a crowd of extras if he wanted to.
 We learn from Bridges’ writing that Stanton was cast as a blind man in The Open Road, but on the first day of shooting, refused to play his character as a man that cannot see.
-His demands were met, such is the power of singular casting and the power therein.
+His demands were met, such is the power of unique star casting.
 More conventional star quality belongs to the routinely photogenic Olivia Wilde, who remains conspicuous despite sharing the frame with a game cinematographer, a dolly track, and a set that should never be allowed to escape the fictional software of Tron: Legacy.

 Outside of movie stardom, in a room coerced by the Widelux pan into an unending corridor, sit the cast of The Amateurs, whose names the film trailer abstains from flashing upon the screen.
 These are the character actors, a term that could swallow its own discernibility if it weren’t for the fact that a movie star is behind the camera.